rekha-balan/azure-docs-test2-pr.nl-NL/articles/virtual-machines/linux/classic/hpcpack-cluster-namd.md

 >

 ## <a name="set-up-a-file-share-for-linux-nodes"></a>Set up a file share for Linux nodes
 Now set up an SMB file share, and mount the shared folder on all Linux nodes to allow the Linux nodes to access NAMD files with a common path.
 Following are steps to mount a shared folder on the head node.
 A share is recommended for distributions such as CentOS 6.6 that currently don’t support the Azure File service.
-If your Linux nodes support an Azure File share, see [How to use Azure File Storage with Linux](../../../storage/storage-how-to-use-files-linux.md).
+If your Linux nodes support an Azure File share, see [How to use Azure File storage with Linux](../../../storage/files/storage-how-to-use-files-linux.md).
 For additional file sharing options with HPC Pack, see [Get started with Linux compute nodes in an HPC Pack Cluster in Azure](hpcpack-cluster.md).

 1. Create a folder on the head node, and share it to Everyone by setting Read/Write privileges.
 In this example, \\\\CentOS66HN\Namd is the name of the folder, where CentOS66HN is the host name of the head node.
 2. Create a subfolder named namd2 in the shared folder.
 In namd2, create another subfolder named namdsample.